Cyclopsie/kaclica/README.md

 # kaclica
-Attempting to code my own domain
+Attempting to code my own domain.
+Let's see if I could do this.